rovale/micro-mqtt/README.md

 - [x] Remove generated client id.
 - [x] Remove unsubscribe & disconnect.
 - [x] Code coverage > 95%.
-- [ ] Handle receiving multiple control packets at once.
+- [x] Handle receiving multiple Publish packets at once.
 - [ ] Handle not being able to establish connection to host.
 - [ ] Respond with PubAck packet when receiving a QoS 1 Publish packet.
 - [ ] Implement Last Will and Testament.